m5imunovic/fictional-pancake/README.md

 ## Training

-For training, we recommend setting up singularity image, script assume that the project is > \[!IMPORTANT\] `~/work/gnndebugger`
+For training, we recommend setting up singularity image, script assume that the project is located in `~/work/gnndebugger`

 ```Bash